 And because the ship is taller too, those top-deck attractions like Crown’s Edge and Category 6 sit way above the ocean, offering thrill rides with insane views.

-If you’re wondering how it stacks up to the competition, the Icon of the Seas size comparison makes it clear — this ship is in a league of its own.
+If you’re wondering how it stacks up to the competition, the Icon of the Seas size comparison makes it clear — but if you want the age perspective too, check out the full Royal Caribbean ships by age ranking.

 Passenger & Crew Capacity Breakdown